 - Accounts Receivable Factoring

-The central purpose of Medical Practice Business Loans is to give borrowers several products to choose from to best suit their needs.
+The central purpose of medical practice loans is to give medical professionals several products to choose from to best suit their small business needs.

 For example, one of the biggest challenges of medical practices is the amount of time it takes to receive full compensation or only small amounts of cash coming in at a time.
-This can be especially troublesome when business slows down or essential equipment becomes outdated.
+This can be especially troublesome when business slows down, or essential medical equipment becomes outdated.

-These dilemmas can be solved by several products, like a Business Line of Credit, Equipment Financing, or Accounts Receivable Factoring.
-Equipment Financing might be the most sensible option if the equipment is costly and used for at least three years.
-On the other hand, a Business Line of Credit is designed to cover short-term expenses, like monthly bills or inventory.
+These dilemmas can be solved by several products, like business lines of credit, medical equipment financing, business term loans, or accounts receivable factoring.
+Equipment financing might be the most sensible option if the medical equipment is costly and used for at least three years.
+On the other hand, a business line of credit is designed to cover short-term expenses, like monthly bills or inventory.

-If you’re waiting on sizable insurance reimbursements, however, you could also consider Accounts Receivable Factoring.
-You would sell the unpaid receivables for a discount price (at least 85%).
+If you’re waiting on sizable insurance reimbursements, however, you could also consider accounts receivable factoring.
+You would sell the unpaid receivables for a discount price.
 Instead of waiting weeks (or even months) for compensation, you’d get cash in just a few business days.
 It is now the responsibility of the factoring company to collect the payment from the insurance carrier.
 When the payment is received, you get paid the remainder from the first sale, minus fees.